Searching for a source of difference in Gaussian graphical models: Estimation

 \subsection{The graphical seed set estimator}

-We have seen above that, within the framework of Gaussian graphical models, the global hypothesis of equality can be decomposed according to a specified perfect ordering into a set of local independent hypotheses.
-By independent hypotheses, we mean that there are no logical relations between them, and that all combinations of true and false hypotheses are possible.
+We have seen above that the global hypothesis of equality can be decomposed according to a specified perfect ordering into a set of local hypotheses.
 However, the perfect ordering is not unique.
 In fact, there are multiple decompositions of the global hypothesis, each corresponding to a different factorization of the same distribution.
 It is this multiplicity that we exploit when estimating the graphical seed set.

 For a given graph, the enumeration of all decompositions might resemble the problem of enumerating its junction trees \citep{thomas2009enumerating}, but a closer look reveals that it is a far simpler task.
 Given the uniqueness of the sequence of separators, it is not difficult to show that there is exactly one decomposition for each choice of the root clique -- the clique labeled $C_1$ -- leading to a total of $k$ decompositions.